-Review requestConsult with requesting unit for further detailDetermine alternative solutionsReview or obtain necessary cost implicationsConsult with Director of Facility Planning and Director of Physical Plant for availability of fundingConsult with Scheduling Office in situations that have general classroom implicationsPrepare Committee agenda information, including recommended Committee action, in consultation with Chairperson Space Committee: Review requests and communicate decision to all parties impacted by the request and decision.
-Committee decisions may be to: Approve as requestedApprove alternative solutionApprove, subject to allocation of funds in capital budget planRequest additional information before action is takenDisapprove the request.
-3. The Committee, after notification by the Dean or Director of any of the conditions in 2 above, will send the Space Allocation Memo to the appropriate University departments or units and will notify the following of the changes: a.
+- - - Review requestConsult with requesting unit for further detailDetermine alternative solutionsReview or obtain necessary cost implicationsConsult with Director of Facility Planning and Director of Physical Plant for availability of fundingConsult with Scheduling Office in situations that have general classroom implicationsPrepare Committee agenda information, including recommended Committee action, in consultation with Chairperson. - Committee: Review requests and communicate decision to all parties impacted by the request and decision.
+Committee ons may be to: - - Approve as requested Approve alternative solution Approve, subject to allocation of funds in capital budget plan Request additional information before action is taken Disapprove the request. e Committee, after notification by the Dean or Director of any of the conditions in 2 above, will send the Space ation Memo to the appropriate University departments or units and will notify the following of the changes: a a.
 UNM Physical Plant Department b.
-UNM Lockshop c.
-UNM Telecommunications d.
-UNM Parking Services e.
-NM Commission on Higher Education Space Analyst f.
-Other applicable departments and/or units.
+UNM Lockshop